 Grade is a word pathologists use to describe the difference between abnormal cells and the normal, healthy cells they have replaced.

-The most common use for the word grade is to describe the difference between cancer cells and normal non-cancerous cells.
-However, pathologists also use the word grade to describe the changes seen in non-cancerous medical conditions.
+The most common use for the word grade is to describe the difference between cancer cells and normal, healthy cells.
+However, pathologists also use the word grade to describe the changes seen in pre-cancerous and non-cancerous medical conditions.